C. W. Smith (writer)

-C. W. Smith (born 1940) is a novelist, short-story and essay writer who was also a reporter and film critic earlier in his career.
-From 1980 to 2012 he was a professor in the Department of English at Southern Methodist University, serving as the Dedman Family Distinguished Professor in 2006.
-His major honors include a Dobie Paisano Fellowship from the University of Texas, a number of awards and recognitions from the Texas Institute of Letters (TIL), including Jesse Jones Awards for best novel by a Texan or about Texas on two separate occasions, the Kay Cattarulla Award for Best Short Story, and a Lon Tinkle Fellow for "sustained excellence in a career," an award that has previously recognized such writers as Naomi Shihab Nye, Sandra Cisneros, Donald Barthelme, Larry McMurtry, and many other prominent Texas writers.
+C. W. Smith (born 1940) is an American novelist, short-story writer and essayist who worked earlier in his career as a newspaper reporter and film critic.
+From 1980 to 2012 he was a professor in the Department of English at Southern Methodist University, holding the Dedman Family Distinguished Professor chair from 2006, and is now professor emeritus there.Over a career spanning ten novels, Smith has written primarily about the American Southwest, often drawing on his own background in the oil towns of West Texas and New Mexico.
+His most recent novel, Girl Flees Circus, was published in 2022 and returns to the small-town oil country of his childhood in Hobbs, New Mexico.His major honors include a Dobie Paisano Fellowship from the University of Texas, a number of awards and recognitions from the Texas Institute of Letters (TIL), including Jesse Jones Awards for best novel by a Texan or about Texas on two separate occasions, the Kay Cattarulla Award for Best Short Story, and a Lon Tinkle Fellow for "sustained excellence in a career," an award that has previously recognized such writers as Naomi Shihab Nye, Sandra Cisneros, Donald Barthelme, Larry McMurtry, and many other prominent Texas writers.
 Smith has also been the recipient of two Creative Writing fellowships from the National Endowment for the Arts.